List of Steel Beam Posts-part-4.

 Solved problem 8-32 for the plastic Nominal Uniform load.

-The problem was further modified, relocation of the uniform load is made, and again the plastic nominal uniform load was estimated by the two methods.
-This is the link for post 36: Solved problem 8-32.
+The problem was further modified: the uniform load was relocated, and the two methods were again used to estimate the plastic nominal uniform load.
+This is the link for post 36: Solved problems 8-32.

 Solved problem 8-33 for the nominal uniform load.

 .
-Using the given section, all of the A992 steel and the plastic theory, for the first problem 8.33- determine the value of Wn as indicated for a continuous beam with varying loading.
+Using the given section and the plastic theory, for the first problem 8.33- determine the value of Wn as indicated for a continuous beam with varying loading.

 Solved problem 8-34 for the nominal uniform load.